 MULTIPLE SAFETY CONCERNS

-Earlier on Wednesday, Novo Nordisk’s Chief Financial Officer Karsten Munk Knudsen told a media briefing that the company had been looking at a number of compounded products in the market and identified multiple safety concerns as well as reports of hospitalizations and deaths.
+Knudsen also told the media briefing that the company had been looking at a number of compounded products in the market and identified multiple safety concerns as well as reports of hospitalizations and deaths.

 Although all dose strengths of Ozempic and Wegovy are now listed as available on the FDA website, the drugs remain on the agency’s shortages list.

-This was a result of significant investments to expand its manufacturing capacity and ongoing communication with the FDA, the company said at the time.
+The pick-up in availability is the result of significant investments to expand manufacturing capacity and ongoing communication with the FDA, the company has said.

 “This is an ongoing dialogue with the FDA.
 I don’t want to speculate today whether we’re completely off the shortages list, but this is a first step and we’re hopeful that we’ll be getting off in the future,” Knudsen told the media briefing on Wednesday.

-He said that is important because if a product is not on the shortages list, there are limitations for compounding pharmacies making copycat versions.
+He said that was important because if a product was not on the shortages list, there were limitations for compounding pharmacies making copycat versions.

 (Source: Reuters)